 Step 1: You will need 3/4 cup of gluten free starter.
 Make sure it is bubbling and at room temperature!
 If you refrigerate your starter, take it out of the refrigerator the night before you plan to make bread.
 I take a discard, feed it with gluten-free flour and water, and let it sit on the counter overnight.

-Step 2: Put the gluten-free flour and salt into a large mixing bowl and whisk together.
+Step 2: Place the gluten-free flour and salt in a large mixing bowl and whisk to combine.
 Add the sourdough starter and filtered water.

 Why Water Quality Is Important:

 Step 4: Cover loosely with plastic wrap and let the dough rise for 3 hours (go by how big it rises).
 I then gently move the dough to a greased bread loaf pan and let it sit for another 3-4 hours.
 If you are not using a metal pan, you can do the whole rise in the bread pan!!
-Cover with a damp towel so the dough doesn’t dry out.
+Cover with a damp towel to prevent the dough from drying out.

 This is my favorite option so far – let it rise in the pan you’ll use for baking and it has the softest crust and best crumb of the four 5 recipes I’ve tried, while still being super easy.”